How to Sell Your House With a Realtor [10 Key Steps]

 And you should rely on it.

-Here are a few things you’ll want to consider when discussing an offer with your realtor:
+Here are a few things you’ll want to consider when discussing an offer with your Realtor:

 Contingencies: A buyer can include certain conditions in their offer that must be met before the sale closes (financing, inspection, appraisal, etc).
-Confirm whether the buyer’s offer is contingent (many are), and if so, which contingencies are included and for how many days before the buyer needs to release them.
+Verify whether the buyer’s offer is contingent (many are), and if so, which contingencies are included and for how many days before the buyer needs to release them.

 Days to close: The offer contract will state a specific closing date or how many days until closing.
 Confirm this with your real estate agent so you have an idea of how long the closing process might take.